If you’ve ever eaten traditional Duchesse potatoes, you’ll love this recipe for Duchesse potato cakes!

-So how is my version compared to the original?
-I amped up the flavor with bits of roasted red peppers and finished them off with a drizzle of my zero carb Parmesan cheese sauce.
+So how is my Duchesse potato recipe compared to the original?
+Well, I amped up the flavor with bits of roasted red peppers and finished them off with a drizzle of my carb free Parmesan cheese sauce.

 FUN FOOD FACTS – POTATOES